-The Internship Program provides summer fellowships to students for hands-on experience at host organizations in the U.S. and around the world.
+The Internship Program provides summer fellowships to undergraduate and graduate students to gain hands-on experience in human rights practice at host organizations in the United States and around the world.

 Graduate students in the Humanities and Social Sciences can receive substantial intellectual and financial support through pre-dissertation and dissertation research grants, dissertation completion fellowship, teaching opportunities, internships, and the Graduate Human Rights Workshop

 The PFCHR also advances path-breaking human rights research by supporting innovative scholarship and facilitating multi-year initiatives around key human rights questions.
 Ongoing thematic initiatives include Crisis of Humanitarianism, Health and Human Rights, and Human Rights at Home.